 The present: people can become stuck in their histories, past mistakes or problems, which can sometimes make them fear the future.
 Developing an awareness of your past and its connections to your present enables you to make different choices and prevent unhelpful patterns from being repeated.

 Concrete support: successful therapy involves being able to face some of the most uncomfortable and painful parts of your self.
 To be open to these experiences requires a supportive and empathic therapist.
-Your therapist’s support is offered as as concrete and solid – you will know that they are alongside you during your therapeutic journey.
+My support is offered as as concrete and solid – you will know that I am alongside you during your therapeutic journey.

 Therapist-as-partner: therapy occurs in the context of your relationship with your therapist.
 The relationship is the laboratory for your therapy and provides you with a safe space to explore changes you may wish to make in your life.